ben-marlin/lettermatch/src/main/java/edu/guilford/README19.md

 ## Make the Constructor & main

 Create the usual constructor for a frame.
 I set my size to be 400x200, but you may want yours a little bigger or smaller depending on your screen and fonts.
-Put your name and / or the project name in the title bar.
+Put your name and the project name in the title bar.
 It should exit when you close it.
 I would set the layout as a border layout - if you don't, I think it defaults to that, but it's better to be explicit.
 And, of course, set the visibility as the last line of the constructor.

 The main method should just instantiate a new instance of your class.
 At this point, test it to make sure you didn't forget anything.
 It should just be a gray app window.